 Phone: +44 0125 420 1163

-Beef Wellington is not only of the demanding dish in English cuisine but also one of the world.
+Beef Wellington is not only one of the most demanding dishes to cook in English cuisine, but also one throughout the world.
 The whole process of preparing the dish takes a very long time and it needs fine work.
+Executed to perfection, it’s easily placed among the best British food in London.
 Beef Wellington consists of few layers.
 From outside to inside, there is decorated puff pastry, duxelle – a mix of mushroom and some green herbs, sometimes foie gras and at the center, there is a seared beef tenderloin.
 The dish was made for the honor of the Duke of Wellington in the 19th century and he used to serve this dish when he hosted any kind of event.
 By the time, the dish got so popular that the fame of it went beyond the borders.
 You can taste one of the most elaborate dishes from the English Cuisine at Bob Bob Ricard.
 Make sure you go there hungry!

 Address: 1 Upper James Street – Soho, London